Dr. D. Y. Patil Pratishthan's

 Computing Background:

 Sound knowledge of Computing & Programming fundamentals is essential.
-The applicant must also be conversant with basics of C, Data Structures, Data Communications and Networking, Operating System & Object Oriented programming.
+The applicant must also be conversant with basics of C, Data Structures, Data Communications and Networking, Operating System & Object Oriented programming, Basics of Big Data and AI.

 Application Form: